goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 #Nominal vs. Locally nameless {#comp-isa}
+\label{chap:compIsa}

 This chapter looks at the two different mechanizations of the $\lamy$ calculus, introduced in the previous chapter, namely an implementation of the calculus using nominal sets and a locally nameless (LN) mechanization.
-Having presented the two approaches to formalizing binders in [Chapter 2](#binders), this chapters explores the consequences of choosing either mechanization, especially in terms of technology transparency and overheads introduced as a result of the chosen mechanization.
+Having presented the two approaches to formalizing binders in \cref{binders}, this chapter explores the consequences of choosing either mechanization, especially in terms of technology transparency and overheads introduced as a result of the chosen mechanization.

 ##Capture-avoiding substitution and $\beta$-reduction